baerrach/.emacs.d/README.md

 * avy (replaces ace jump)
 * moving faster `C-S-n` and `C-S-p`
 * comment or uncomment region `C-c c`
+* guidekey - needs configuring.
+Work out which key sequences are used infrequently and would benefit from popups

 ## New tools to use ##